nodejs/node/CONTRIBUTING.md

 short amount of time to review and are not ill-intended.
 Such issues can often be resolved with a bit of patience.
-That said, reviewers should be expected to be helpful in their feedback, and feedback that is simply vague, dismissive and helpful is likely safe to ignore.
+That said, reviewers should be expected to be helpful in their feedback, and feedback that is simply vague, dismissive and unhelpful is likely safe to ignore.

 #### Step 10: Landing